DevikalyanDas/ML-PROJECT/README.md

 # ML-PROJECT
-Projects on Machine Learning for learning purpose using Python
+Projects on Machine Learning using Python